-At times, potential clients, especially non-profits, may advertise available writing work via a call for proposals or a Request for Proposals (RFP).
-This means that the agency wishes for potential writers to peruse their needs, and put together a proposal of those needs, along with estimated costs.
+At times, potential clients, especially nonprofits, may advertise available writing work via a call for proposals or a Request for Proposals (RFP).
+It means that the agency wishes for potential writers to peruse their needs, and put together a proposal of those needs, along with estimated costs.
 Such proposals should demonstrate several points:

 - Your understanding of the project